Maritime AR Intelligence

 The platform

-Keel runs on lightweight AR glasses.
+Bulkhead runs on lightweight AR glasses.
 Crew members wear them.
 The system sees what they see.

 The paperwork does itself.

 Crew members narrate as they work.
-Keel captures, categorises, and files the record — defect reports, safety observations, maintenance logs — without them stopping what they are doing.
+Bulkhead captures, categorises, and files the record — defect reports, safety observations, maintenance logs — without them stopping what they are doing.
 By end of shift, the documentation is complete.

 Safety built into the work, not bolted on.

-Before any safety-critical task, Keel scans the space, verifies conditions, and walks the crew member through the procedure step by step.
+Before any safety-critical task, Bulkhead scans the space, verifies conditions, and walks the crew member through the procedure step by step.
 It understands the environment.
 Steps cannot be skipped.
 The system makes deviation harder than compliance.

 Every manual, every drawing — hands-free.